neuefische/web-exercises/sessions/js-loops/stars/README.md

 ### Part 3: Implement user input

+By now, the number of filled stars is set when calling the `renderStars` functions with a number argument.
-But we want the user to decide how many stars should be filled.
-Let's add an "click" event Listener to every Star to rerender the stars inside the container!
+However, we want the user to decide how many stars should be filled.
+Let's add a "click" event listener to every star to rerender the stars inside of the container!

 - Before appending the star element to the starContainer, add a "click" event listener to it.
 - Inside the event listener, rerender the stars by calling "renderStars".
 Pass the correct number to that function in order to render the correct number of filled stars.